bstep0/AttendU/USERMANUAL.md

-# <span style="color:#00853E;">Facial Recognition Attendance System (FRAS) – User Manual</span>
+# <span style="color:#00853E;">AttendU – User Manual</span>

 **Team:** Group 3
 **Date:** October 25th, 2025
 **Version:** 1.0
 &nbsp;
 ## <span style="color:#00853E;"> Introduction</span>
-Our Facial Recognition Attendance System (FRAS) is a web application that we’ve designed to make the attendance-taking process more efficient.
+AttendU is a web application that we’ve designed to make the attendance-taking process more efficient.
 It uses facial recognition to identify and verify a student, then accurately records their attendance in real time.
 The system provides intuitive and functional dashboards for students, instructors, and administrators.

 **Why it’s useful:**
 - Saves time by removing manual roll calls